PSLmodels/Tax-Calculator/README.md

 history](RELEASES.md) provides a summary of past and current development work.

-If you are relying on Tax-Calculator capabilities in your own project, be sure to read the definition of the [Tax-Calculator Public API](http://taxcalc.readthedocs.io/en/latest/public_api.html).
+If you are relying on Tax-Calculator capabilities in your own software development project, be sure to read the definition of the [Tax-Calculator Public API](http://taxcalc.readthedocs.io/en/latest/public_api.html).

 Citing Tax-Calculator